Mary Nicolay: Early life and education

 Nicolay was probably born in the London area of Chelsea.
 Her parents were Mary Ann (born Raven) and the Reverend Charles Grenfell Nicolay.
 They had eight children, and she was their fifth.
 Her father was the librarian of King's College Hospital from 1843 to 1858 and he was a co-founder of Queen's College, London which was able to teach women from 1853.
 Mary was educated in Bristol at the Clifton High School, where she became a pupil teacher.

 Education under Florence Nightingale

 She undertook training as a nurse under Florence Nightingale at the Nightingale School of Nursing in London in March 1876.
 She trained for a year and in March 1877 she joined the National Nursing Association.
-She had a good assessment as a nurse although it was recorded that she did not always speak the truth.
 In the following year her mother gathered the family together to go to Australia to be reunited with the Reverend Nicolay.
 She did not stay long, and she went back to the UK.
 She did not return to Australia until 1888 when she looked after her father.